Sean-Toroghi/Machine-learning/CatBoost/CatBoost_Summary.md

 102. **text_processing**: Text processing settings.
 103. **fixed_binary_splits**: Enable fixed binary splits.

 The range of value each hyper-parameter takes is as following:

-Absolutely!
-Here's a brief explanation of each parameter in `CatBoostClassifier` along with their typical ranges or value options:

 1. **iterations**: Number of boosting iterations.
    - Range: Positive integer (e.g., 100 to 10000)
 2. **learning_rate**: The rate at which the model learns.